mrismanaziz/Reforestation/README.md

-## Why can't you use "Beef stew" as a password?
-Because it's not stroganoff.
+## What do you do on a remote island?
+Try and find the TV island it belongs to.